Death Valley National Park: Protection and later history

+In 1942, the former CCC main camp at Cow Creek was repurposed for a short period to hold sixty-six Japanese American detainees who had been incarcerated at Manzanar.

 The creation of the monument resulted in a temporary closing of the lands to prospecting and mining.
 However, Death Valley was quickly reopened to mining by Congressional action in June 1933.
 As improvements in mining technology allowed lower grades of ore to be processed, and new heavy equipment allowed greater amounts of rock to be moved, mining in Death Valley changed.
 Gone were the days of the "single-blanket, jackass prospector" long associated with the romantic west.
 Open pit and strip mines scarred the landscape as international mining corporations bought claims in highly visible areas of the national monument.
 The public outcry that ensued led to greater protection for all national park and monument areas in the United States.
 In 1976, Congress passed the Mining in the Parks Act, which closed Death Valley National Monument to the filing of new mining claims, banned open-pit mining and required the National Park Service to examine the validity of tens of thousands of pre-1976 mining claims.
 Mining was allowed to resume on a limited basis in 1980 with stricter environmental standards.
 The last mine in the park, Billie Mine, closed in 2005.

+In 1952 President Harry Truman added the Devils Hole to Death Valley National Monument; it is the only habitat of the Devils Hole pupfish.